rednblkx/HomeKey-ESP32/docs/content/configuration.md

 On `LittleFS File` you select the `littlefs.bin` file that you want to flash to your device.

-### 5.8.
-Logs
+## 7. Logs

-This sections allows to view the logs of the device.
+This section allows you to view the logs of the device.

 - **Log Level:** The log level of the device.
     -   `ERROR`: Only errors are logged.